wendyverdonk93/docs/content/integrations/hosted/shopfactory/faq/available-payment-methods-shopfactory.md

 read_more: "."
 ---

-Please contact the Integration team at <integration@multisafepay.com>
+Please contact the Integration Team at <integration@multisafepay.com>